Can I Eat Expired Watermelon Whole?

 What are the food safety risks?

 Watermelon can pose risks of foodborne illnesses if not handled properly.
 Common pathogens include Salmonella and E. coli, which can contaminate the fruit through improper washing or cross-contamination.
-To prevent illness, always wash the outer rind thoroughly before cutting, use clean utensils and cutting boards, and store cut watermelon in the refrigerator.
+To reduce the risk of foodborne illness, always wash the outer rind thoroughly before cutting, use clean utensils and cutting boards, and store cut watermelon in the refrigerator.

 What are some pro storage tips?